Disease Guide ·Vestibular Disease ·2026

 Vestibular Disease Coverage Basics

-Most pet insurance policies cover vestibular disease diagnosis and treatment as a standard illness.
+Most policies cover vestibular disease as standard illness.
 Standard 14-day illness waiting period applies.
-Emergency visits, diagnostics, and supportive care are covered.
-MRI to rule out brain tumors is also typically covered.
+Emergency visits, diagnostics, supportive care covered.
+MRI to rule out brain tumors typically covered.

 Red flag · Coverage